 PhillyDIY is a husband and wife team who run a small business in Ardmore creating personalized gifts.
 They specialize in gifts that have sentimental value, such as a cutting board engraved with Nana’s favorite handwritten recipe.
 Other faves are funny coasters to make you smile, pencils engraved with motivational messages, cake toppers for all occasions, holiday ornaments, customized mugs, 3D printed objects and more.
 Armed with creativity and technical expertise, this team enjoys making the customer happy!

-Narberth’s Lindsay Gradel uses bold prints to bring color and fun to her handmade children’s clothing line.
-The bubble skirt is her signature piece.
-Fabrics cover all the bases, from sports teams to your children’s most-loved film characters to florals and so much more.
+Sew Much Cooler’s Lindsay Gradel is all about “expressing your style with unique prints on classic silhouettes.”
+She uses these bold prints to bring color and fun to her handmade children’s clothing line and for her work, there’s no such thing as a “boy fabric” or “girl fabric.”
+Her select fabrics cover all the bases, from sports teams to your children’s most-loved film characters to florals and so much more.
 You’ll also find other great gift-able pieces like blankets and gift cards.

 With Stacey Fay Designs, you’ll find locally handmade and up-cycled jewelry that makes a statement, memorializes a moment, or works as a remembrance.
 Made in Narberth and Philadelphia, SFD makers use traditional methods like engraving, enameling, and filigree to enhance their artistry.

-Phoenixville metalsmith Leslie Clearwater creates jewelry that aims to be talismanic: vivid, wearable emblems of the nature of a woman’s spirit.
-Each piece is alive with color and intention, and created with traditional metal-smithing techniques and an embrace of the philosophy of “slow fashion.”
+Metalsmith Leslie Clearwater creates jewelry that aims to be talismanic: vivid, wearable emblems of the nature of a woman’s spirit.
 Browse her artisanal collection of earrings, necklaces, rings, and bracelets and prepare to start a gift list—for yourself!
 And for truly timeless gift, Ten Air Studios offers permanent bracelets of 14k gold or argentium silver chain that can be customized with a simple hoop closure, an infinity link, or add any of a number of delicate charms.
 The bracelet is then fitted to the wearer and micro-welded to permanently link the chain to itself for effortless, everyday wear.

-Lead photo courtesy of Ten Air Studios.
+Lead photo courtesy of Little Bags by Anna.
 Beth Gilbert-Crowell and Pamela Badalato contributed to this article.